 Name of creator

-William H. Johnston (b.1874-d.1937) was the International President of the I.A and a great labour leader of his day.
-He was born in Westville, Pictou County, Nova Scotia on December 30, 1874.
-He was brought up by his father in a Trade Union atmosphere.
-He entered his apprenticeship with the Rhode Island Locomotive Works in 1888.
-He worked for the Builders' Iron Foundry years later and between 1895 and 1897 he aided the Jencks Manufacturing Company to perfect their original experiments on automatic knitting machines.
-It was during his employment in 1895 that he became a charter member of a new lodge, No. 379 of the I.A.of M. He was elected President of Local No. 147 while employed with Armington and Sons from 1897-1903.
-He was soon elected as Local No./ 147 delegate for the Boston Convention and by 1912 Johnston was the International President of the I.A. of M.
+William H. Johnston was the International President of the Industrial Alliance (I.A.) and a prominent labour leader of his day.
+He was born in Westville, Nova Scotia, on 30 December 1874.
+Raised by his father in a trade union atmosphere, he started an apprenticeship with the Rhode Island Locomotive Works in 1888.
+He later worked for the Builders' Iron Foundry and between 1895-1897 he aided the Jencks Manufacturing Company in refining their experiments on automatic knitting machines.
+During this time he became a charter member of a new lodge, No. 379 of the I.A.
+He was elected president of Local No. 147 while employed with Armington and Sons from 1897-1903, then became the Local No. 147 delegate for the Boston Convention, and by 1912 was the International President of the I.A. of M.

 Scope and content

-This file contains a letter from E.E Johnston to Leo McKay regarding the information Leo requested about E.E Johnston's grandfather William H. Johnston.
-Enclosed E.E Johnston sent a copy of the 1937 article in The Machinist's Journal regarding the life and death of William Johnston.
+File contains a letter from E.E Johnston to Leo McKay regarding information requested by McKay about Johnston's grandfather, William H. Johnston.
+Enclosed is a 1937 article from The Machinist's Journal regarding the life and death of William Johnston.